Closed Terrarium Plants That Thrive: Expert Recommendations

 With dainty metallic gray-green leaves, Pilea glauca is such an elegant little plant.

-The colors really contrast the classic tropical greens of a typical terrarium.
+The colors really contrast with the classic tropical greens of a typical terrarium.

-It’s a great choice for terrarium ground cover or as a simple accent piece.
+It’s an ideal choice for terrarium ground cover or as a simple accent piece.
 Once it’s formed a full mat, its vines will continue to wander over surfaces.

 2. Ficus pumila (Creeping Fig)